jaykerzb/Metasploitable/README.md

 # Penetration Testing with Metasploitable and Vulnerability Scanning with Nessus
 - Below contains the information gathered and exploited in my efforts in Metasploitable.
+- Attached above are my Nessus Vulnerability Reports in a High Level and Detailed format.

 ### Initial Recon
 - Upon initial inspection, I decided to start with an Nmap scan of the system, enumerating all open ports and services, alongside the version of services to find any outdated or vulnerable versions.